agiliq/building-api-django/docs/views-and-generic-views.rst

 There is a lot going on here, let us look at the attributes we need to override or set.

 - :code:`queryset`: This determines the initial queryset.
-The queryset can be fulter filtered, sliced or ordered by the view.
+The queryset can be further filtered, sliced or ordered by the view.
 - :code:`serializer_class`: This will be used for validating and deserializing the input and for serializing the output.

 We have used three different classes from :code:`rest_framework.generic`.
 The names of the classes are representative of what they do, but lets quickly look at them.